MicjeanRoyalDev/micjean-royal-app/Guildlines.md

 # Work on your feature, then commit and push
 git add .
-git commit -m "FE-01: Add login screen UI" git push origin feature/task-name
+git commit -m "CA: Add login screen UI" git push origin feature/task-name

 # Go to GitHub and open a PR to merge into dev